nicewoong/studying_github/README.md

 # studying_github
-This is my first Git-Hub repository for Studying Git &amp; Git-Hub
+This is my first Git-Hub repository to study Git &amp; Git-Hub